-QUALITY, SAFETY & LEADERSHIP IV
+QUALITY, SAFETY & LEADERSHIP IV (2 UNITS)

 The chief purpose of leadership in the healthcare industry is to promote healthy work environments that deliver safe, quality patient care.
-The final course in this four-part series focuses on developing the knowledge, skills and attitudes to transform healthcare delivery in the United States.
-Students use informatics, leadership theory and lessons learned to evaluate practice improvement projects.
+The final course in a four-part series focuses on developing the knowledge, skills and attitudes to transform healthcare delivery in the United States.
+Scholars finalize practice improvement projects, share them with clinical partners, and design a project evaluation.
 This is a blended course with required face-to-face and online components.

-NURSG 470 COMMUNITY/ PUBLIC HEALTH NURSING I
+COMMUNITY/ PUBLIC HEALTH NURSING I (1 UNIT)